jabra11/chip8TC/README.md

 # Chip8TC
 This project bundles a toolchain to generate machine code for a Chip-8 virtual machine like [this one](https://github.com/jabra98/chip8EMU).
-It is planned to include a compiler (chipC), an assembler (chip8ASM) and a linker (chip8LD).
+It is planned to include a compiler (chip8C), an assembler (chip8ASM) and a linker (chip8LD).
 None of these tools are close to being functional yet, you can see the progress on them below.

 ## Progress